Search for Axion(-like) Particles in Heavy-Ion Collisions: Photon-Axion(-like) Conversion

-One of the most interesting features of axion(-like) particles is that they can couple to photon via a weak-strength coupling constant.
-The effective interaction Lagrangians for the pseudoscalar or scalar field, $\phi$, to electromagnetic field, $F_{\mu\nu}$, can be expressed as:

-where $g$ is the coupling constant and $\tilde{F}^{\mu\nu}$ is the dual of the electromagnetic field.
-Figure~\ref{fig:fey_ph_alps} shows the Feynman-like diagram of the conversion of photon to axion(-like) particles via the interaction with the magnetic field $B$.
+One of the most interesting features of axion(-like) particles is that they can couple to photon via a weak-strength coupling constant, $g$.
+Figure~\ref{fig:fey_ph_alps} shows the Feynman-like diagram of the conversion of photons to axion(-like) particles via the interaction with the magnetic field ($B$) and this corresponds to the non-resonant $\gamma + \gamma^* \to \phi$ production, where $\gamma^*$ is the photon from the $B$ field.

 The probability of photon to axion(-like) particles or axion(-like) particles to photon conversion can be derived directly and many review articles have detailed description of it (see Ref.~\cite{review_1, review_2}).
-Then, the conversion probability can be written as:
+The conversion probability can be written as:

-where $L$ is the traveling distance of photon, $B$ is the strength of magnetic field along the path of photon, $\omega$ is the photon's frequency (corresponds to the energy), and $m_{\phi}$ is the rest mass of axion(-like) particles.
-An interesting idea of searching for axion(-like) particles using this photon-axion(-like) conversion, so called Light Shining Through Walls (LSW), was proposed~\cite{lsw_1, lsw_2, lsw_3}.
-The basic idea is to use the possibility of photon converting to axion(-like) particles and then axion(-like) particle will penetrate through the wall due to the extremely weak interaction between axion(-like) particles and the SM particles (the Wall).
-Finally, the axion(-like) particles will convert back to photon and to be detected.
+where $L$ is the interaction distance of the photon or axion(-like) particles with the magnetic field $B$ field, $\omega$ is the photon's frequency, and $m_{\phi}$ is the rest mass of axion(-like) particles.
+An interesting idea of searching for axion(-like) particles using this photon-axion(-like) conversion, so called light-shining-through-walls (LSW), was proposed~\cite{lsw_1, lsw_2, lsw_3}.
+The basic idea is to use the possibility of photon converting to axion(-like) particles under a strong magnetic field and then axion(-like) particle will penetrate through the wall due to the extremely weak interaction between axion(-like) particles and the SM particles (the Wall).
+Finally, the axion(-like) particles will convert back to photon under a strong magnetic field and then to be detected.
 The total probability of the LSW experiments is the product of two conversion probabilities as followings: